Firefighter – Control

 Working pattern: Full-time

-Further information about the main duties and responsibilities of the Administrative Support role are detailed in the job description.
-If you are unable to see the job description please visit our jobs pages at https://jobs.london-fire.gov.uk/alljobs/ to access the full advert.
+Further information about the main duties and responsibilities of the Communications Planning Manager role are detailed in the job description.

 To apply, please complete the online application, provide a cover letter clearly outlining the relevant experience, skills and knowledge you have to successfully perform this role (see the highlighted areas on job description below) and upload a copy of your up-to-date CV.
 Please note that we will review and score the cover letter based against the competencies highlighted on Selection Criteria in Job Description.